keeps/dbptk-developer/.github/contributing.md

 > in which it occurs.
 Include the software version used, the original
 > database environment and the destination database environment.
 >
-> Include the steps required to reproduce the bug.
+> Include the steps required to reproduce the bug:
 >
 > 1. This is the first step
 > 2. This is the second step